Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 1. First, prime your coil before you start cloud chasing.
 There should be no dry spots anywhere on your wick, especially at the points where the wick meets the coil.

-2. Next, continue to liberally drip (or squonk) e-liquid onto your coils for the duration of your vaping session.
+2. Next, continue to liberally drip e-liquid onto your coils for the duration of your vaping session.

 3. Finally, after you’ve exhaled a big cloud, pause for just a few seconds before taking another draw.
 This will give your atomiser’s wick time to ‘reload’ between each firing.